50 Spanish Films

 Homage to Cataluña, by Laali– films from Cataluña, including some very good reading links

-…and a couple of my own lists on Spanish cinema:
+…and a few of my own lists on Spanish cinema:

 Spanish Civil War, with films from Spain and various other countries that depict the Civil War